-Cost structure refers to the various types of expenses a business incurs, and it is typically composed of fixed and variable costs.
+Cost structure refers to the various types of expenses a business incurs and is typically composed of fixed and variable costs.
 Fixed costs are costs that remain unchanged regardless of the amount of output a company produces, while variable costs change with production volume.

 Operating a business must incur some kind of costs, whether it is a retail business or service provider.
 Cost structures differ between retailers and service providers, thus the expense accounts appearing on a financial statement depend on the cost objects, such as a product, service, project, customer, or business activity.
 Even within a company, cost structure may vary between product lines, divisions, or business units, due to the distinct types of activities they perform.

 Fixed costs are incurred regularly and are unlikely to fluctuate over time.
 Examples of fixed costs are overhead costs such as rent, interest expenses, property taxes, and depreciation of fixed assets.
-One special example of fixed cost is direct labor cost.
-While direct labor cost tends to vary in the number of hours an employee works, it still tends to be relatively stable and can be counted as fixed costs if a worker’s annual salary is not conditional on the number of work hours.
+One special example of a fixed cost is direct labor cost.
+While direct labor cost tends to vary according to the number of hours an employee works, it still tends to be relatively stable and, thus, may be counted as a fixed cost, although it is more commonly classified as a variable cost where hourly workers are concerned.

 Variable costs are expenses that vary with production output.
 Examples of variable costs include direct labor costs, direct material cost, utilities, bonuses and commissions, and marketing expenses.
 Variable costs tend to be more diverse than fixed costs.
-For businesses selling products, the variable cost might include direct materials, commissions, and piece-rate wages.
+For businesses selling products, variable costs might include direct materials, commissions, and piece-rate wages.
 For service providers, variable expenses are composed of wages, bonuses, and travel costs.
 For project-based businesses, costs such as wages and other project expenses are dependent on the number of hours invested in each of the projects.